Please follow the directions below to avoid substantial charges and fines that can result from leaving and or checking out improperly.

 - Unplug all electrical devices, including computers (fish tanks may be left on).

 - Leave all electrical cords in plain view.

 - If you have a room where a new resident could be moving in, make sure to keep that side of the room free of your belongings.
 Failure to do so could result in your relocation, at a cost to you.

 - Unplug and clean your refrigerator and leave the door open to prevent mildew.

-- If you are returning for winter term or spring semester take your key with you for the break and do not turn in your ID Card.
+- If you are returning for spring semester take your key with you for the break and do not turn in your ID Card.

 1. Complete the Check-Out Charge Appeal Form .
 The request for an appeal must include a detailed rationale that addresses one or all of the criteria.